Commencement

 • Relation of program to the University Strategic Plan(opens in new window).

-The submitting department may proceed with a proposal as soon as Academic Affairs has approved the Conceptual Abstract.
+The submitting department may proceed with a proposal as soon as Academic Affairs has approved the projection.

-Submission of Conceptual Abstract for the CSU Academic Master Plan
+Submission of Projection Proposals for the CSU Academic Master Plan

-The campus submits a list of potential new degree programs to the Chancellor's Office early each year for inclusion on the Trustees' Academic Master Plan.
-Programs are eligible for this list once support for the concept has been approved by the Department, the College, Graduate Studies (if applicable), and Academic Affairs.
+The campus submits a list of potential new degree programs to the Chancellor's Office twice a year for inclusion on the Trustees' Academic Master Plan.
+Programs are eligible for this list once support for the projection has been approved by the department, the college, Graduate Studies (if applicable), and the Provost.
 Although placing a degree program on the list satisfies a system-wide planning requirement, it does not directly affect the formal campus approval process and does not guarantee final approval.

-Once the program concept has been approved, a formal proposal is prepared by the department or program.
+Once the projection has been approved, a formal proposal is prepared by the department or program.
 If the proposal is recommended for approval at all stages of the campus review process it will be sent to the Chancellor's Office for review and approval.

 New Degree Proposal

-After the Conceptual Abstract is approved by the Board of Trustees and added to the Academic Master Plan, a New Degree Proposal is completed and approved at campus level before being submitted to the Chancellor's Office for final approval.
-There are links to information from the Chancellor's Office embedded in the document that you may find useful.
-The notes in red are campus-specific and should be deleted prior to finalizing your proposal and printing.
+After the projection is approved by the Board of Trustees and added to the Academic Master Plan, a New Degree Proposal is completed and approved at campus level before being submitted to the Chancellor's Office for final approval.

 This document is the property of Academic Affairs and maintained by Curriculum Services